PDFSub vs Adobe Acrobat: Honest Comparison (2026)

 The Commitment Question

-PDFSub's Starter at $10/month with no annual commitment costs $120/year if you keep it all 12 months.
-Adobe Acrobat Standard at $12.99/month costs $155.88/year — and you cannot cancel without penalty.
+PDFSub's All-In-One at $20/month annual costs $240/year (saves $60 vs the $25/month monthly plan).
+Adobe Acrobat Standard at $12.99/month costs $155.88/year - and you cannot cancel without penalty.

-If you need bank statement conversion, PDFSub Business + BSC add-on at $29/month ($348/year) still costs less than Acrobat Pro ($239.88/year) plus a separate bank statement service (DocuClipper starts at $348/year).
-The combination would cost $587.88/year compared to PDFSub's $348.
+If you need bank statement conversion, PDFSub All-In-One at $240/year (includes 500 bank statement pages every month) costs less than Acrobat Pro ($239.88/year) plus a separate bank statement service like DocuClipper ($348+/year).
+The combined Acrobat + DocuClipper cost would be $587.88/year compared to PDFSub's $240.

 Desktop vs. Web